 During my last few years at Webitects, I moved to Boulder and then San Francisco.
 I found myself at Blurb, an online publishing company best known for their high quality photo books.
 Finally, I had the opportunity to focus entirely on frontend development, but I also got to dabble in Ruby on Rails.

 My first big project at Blurb was building an online ebook editing tool.
-It was 2011 we were using EmberJS (actually, we started with Sproutcore).
+It was 2011 and we were using EmberJS (actually, we started with Sproutcore).
 I focused heavily on ensuring the user experience was smooth, working not only on building reusable components, but also built a lightweight HTML editor from scratch.

 New York, New York